“Misty Meadows? You’ve got to be kidding me.”

 “Well, just don’t go walking too far.”

-Kane was about to reply when she noticed the neighbors, “Who stays there?”
+Kane was about to reply when she noticed the neighbours, “Who stays there?”

 “The Hartley’s, why do you ask?”